cake-build/cake-action/README.md

 ### `project-path`

-If you are using [Cake Frosting](https://cakebuild.net/docs/running-builds/runners/cake-frosting), you can specify the path with the `project-path` [input parameter](https://help.github.com/en/github/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#jobsjob_idstepswith):
+If you are using [Cake Frosting](https://cakebuild.net/docs/running-builds/runners/cake-frosting), you must specify the path to the project file with the `project-path` [input parameter](https://help.github.com/en/github/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#jobsjob_idstepswith):

 ```yml
 steps: